lando-cal/tech-notes/lsof.md

 ```

 ## show listening TCP sockets
 Since everything in unix is a file, including network sockets, you can list open sockets and the programs that have them open.
+However, this is notably unreliable in Docker, so don't trust this completely.
+When in doubt, double check against `ss -l`.

 ```
 lsof -iTCP -sTCP:LISTEN